Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Key strengths:

-• Advanced modeling of food systems
+• Advanced modelling of food systems

-• Comparability across products, suppliers, and scenarios
+• Comparability across products, suppliers and scenarios

 Considerations: